namigabbasov/research-projects/Peace-with-LMMs/ReadMe.md

 # **Predicting Peace Agreement Success with LLMs**

 ## **Overview**
-This project undertakes a goal of predicting the sucess/failure of peace agreements based on their text and their document metadata.
-It investigates the application of Large Language Models (LLMs) in conflict and peace studies, focusing on three primary areas: text classification, text similarity, and predictive modeling.
-By analyzing unstructured text from the Peace Agreements Database and the UN General Debate speeches, the study aims to uncover factors that contribute to the success or failure of peace agreements.
+This project aims to predict the success or failure of peace agreements using both their textual content and associated metadata.
+It explores how LLMs can be applied within conflict and peace studies, with a focus on three core tasks: text classification, text similarity, and predictive modeling.
+Drawing on unstructured text from the Peace Agreements Database and UN General Debate speeches, the study seeks to identify the factors that shape whether peace agreements endure or collapse.

 ---